 How Dogs Digest Applesauce

 Dogs are able to digest applesauce, because they have something called pectinase.
-Many people don’t know what that is, but if you’re a dog owner, it’s good to know about this enzyme because it helps dogs digest applesauce.
+Many people don’t know what that is, but if you’re a dog owner, it’s good to know about this enzyme.
 Pectinase is an enzyme that breaks down pectin, which is a type of carbohydrate found in fruits and vegetables.
-Ready for apples?
+In other words, dogs are able to digest applesauce as easily as they digest apples.

-Applesauce contains a lot of vitamins and minerals that are good for dogs.
-Again, it’s a good source of dietary fiber, vitamin A, vitamin C, potassium, and magnesium.
+Applesauce is a good source of dietary fiber, vitamin A, vitamin C, potassium, and magnesium.
 All of these nutrients are beneficial to your dog’s health.

 - Potassium can help regulate blood pressure.